zowe/docs-site/docs/extend/extend-apiml/api-mediation-redis.md

 ## Redis configuration

-Configure Redis as a storage solution through the Caching service by modifying the following configuration parameters in the Caching service `application.yml`.
+Configure Redis as a storage solution through the Caching service by setting the following environment variables.
+Environment variables can be set by adding them to `instance.env`.

-* **`caching.storage.redis.host`**

-    The hostname or IP address for the Redis master instance

-* **`caching.storage.redis.port`**

-    The port for the Redis master instance.
-Defaults to `6379`

-* **`caching.storage.redis.username`**

-    The username used for authentication for the Redis master instance.
-Defaults to `default`.
-Not required if authentication is not enforced by the instances

-* **`caching.storage.redis.password`**
+* **`CACHING_STORAGE_REDIS_MASTERNODEURI`**

-    The password used for authentication for the Redis master and replica instances.
-Not required if authentication is not enforced by the instances
+    The URI used to connect to the Redis master instance in the form `username:password@host:port`.

+    * The host section of the URI is mandatory
+    * The port section is optional and if not included defaults to `6379`.
+    * The username section is optional and if not included defaults to the Redis default username `default`.
+    * The password section is optional, but must be included if a username is included.
+If the password is not set a username cannot be set.

-* **`caching.storage.redis.timeout`**
+* **`CACHING_STORAGE_REDIS_TIMEOUT`**

-    The timeout duration in seconds for the Caching service when first connecting to Redis
+    The timeout duration in seconds for the Caching service when first connecting to Redis.
+Defaults to 60 seconds.

-* **`caching.storage.redis.sentinel.master`**
+* **`CACHING_STORAGE_REDIS_SENTINEL_MASTERINSTANCE`**

     The Redis master instance ID used by the Redis Sentinel instances.
-Required if Redis Sentinel is being used
+Required if Redis Sentinel is being used.

-* **`caching.storage.redis.sentinel.nodes`**

-    An array of the Redis Sentinel nodes.
-Each array element must contain:

-    * `host`

-      the hostname or IP address of the node

-    * `port`
+* **`CACHING_STORAGE_REDIS_SENTINEL_NODES`**

-      the port of the node

-    If the node enforces authentication, the element must specify the `password` parameter.
+    The URI used to connect to a Redis Sentinel instance in the form `username:password@host:port`.

+    * The host section of the URI is mandatory
+    * The port section is optional and if not included defaults to `6379`.
+    * The password section is optional and defaults to no password.

+    To supply multiple Redis Sentinel URIs, concatenate the URIs with a comma `,`.

-* **`caching.storage.redis.ssl.enabled`**
+* **`CACHING_STORAGE_REDIS_SSL_ENABLED`**

     A flag indicating if Redis is being used with SSL/TLS support.
-Defaults to `false`
+Defaults to `true`.

-* **`caching.storage.redis.ssl.keyStore`**
+* **`CACHING_STORAGE_REDIS_SSL_KEYSTORE`**

-    The keystore file used to store the private key
+    The keystore file used to store the private key.
+Defaults to the Caching Service's keystore.

-* **`caching.storage.redis.ssl.keyStorePassword`**
+* **`CACHING_STORAGE_REDIS_SSL_KEYSTOREPASSWORD`**

-    The password used to unlock the keystore
+    The password used to unlock the keystore.
+Defaults to the Caching Service's keystore password.

-* **`caching.storage.redis.ssl.trustStore`**
+* **`CACHING_STORAGE_REDIS_SSL_TRUSTSTORE`**

-    The truststore file used to keep other parties public keys and certificates
+    The truststore file used to keep other parties public keys and certificates.
+Defaults to the Caching Service's truststore.

-* **`caching.storage.redis.ssl.trustStorePassword`**
+* **`CACHING_STORAGE_REDIS_SSL_TRUSTSTOREPASSWORD`**

-    The password used to unlock the truststore
+    The password used to unlock the truststore.
+Defaults to the Caching Service's truststore password.